-8 Identification of other plans and projects which may have 'in-combination' effects

-8.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015).

-- 8.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 8.3 Adjacent neighbourhood plans Kingstone and Thruxton and Callow and Haywood which are adopted, Clehonger and Kilpeck Group are currently at drafting.
+- 7.8 Many of the policy modifications made have been to ensure wording clarity rather than changing the emphasis or direction of the policy.
+With this in mind, the review and assessment of the policies have not altered from the initial assessment. - 7.9 The legal opinion obtained following the Sweetman and the Dutch Case judgments is still relevant and SD4 would apply.
+The Allensmore neighbourhood area is not within the River Lugg catchment area. - 7.8 This review and rescreening have been found to be unlikely to result in significant effects on the River Wte SAC.
+It is therefore concluded that the modifications made have not resulted in any policy changes that would mean that the Allensmore NDP would not have a likely significant effect on the aforementioned European site. - 8 Identification of other plans and projects which may have 'in-combination' effects - 8.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015). - 8.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 8.3 Adjacent neighbourhood plans Kingstone and Thruxton and Callow and Haywood which are adopted, Clehonger NDP is currently at examination and Kilpeck Group are currently drafting.
 These plans have not gone over and beyond the requirements set out within the Core Strategy for their area.
-The neighbouring parish of Much Dewchurch is not producing a neighbourhood plan. - 8.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 8.5 It is unlikely that the Allensmore Plan will have any in-combination effects with any Plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross-on-Wye Housing Market Area in the Herefordshire Core Strategy and all of the proposed housing sites will be of a small scale and in line with the proportional growth specified in the Core Strategy.
+The neighbouring parish of Much Dewchurch is not producing a neighbourhood plan. - 8.4 It is unlikely that the Allensmore Plan will have any in-combination effects with any Plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross-on-Wye Housing Market Area in the Herefordshire Core Strategy and all of the proposed housing sites will be of a small scale and in line with the proportional growth specified in the Core Strategy.